Ectopic pregnancy: Nontubal ectopic pregnancy

 Two percent of ectopic pregnancies occur in the ovary, cervix, or are intra-abdominal.
 Transvaginal ultrasound examination is usually able to detect a cervical pregnancy.
 An ovarian pregnancy is differentiated from a tubal pregnancy by the Spiegelberg criteria.

-While a fetus of ectopic pregnancy is typically not viable, very rarely, a live baby has been delivered from an abdominal pregnancy.
-In such a situation the placenta sits on the intra-abdominal organs or the peritoneum and has found sufficient blood supply.
-This is generally bowel or mesentery, but other sites, such as the renal (kidney), liver or hepatic (liver) artery or even aorta have been described.
+While a fetus of ectopic pregnancy is typically not viable, very rarely, live babies have been delivered from abdominal pregnancy or C-section scar ectopic pregnancy.
+In the former situation, the placenta sits on the intra-abdominal organs or the peritoneum and has found sufficient blood supply.
+This is generally bowel or mesentery, but other sites, such as the renal (kidney), liver or hepatic (liver) artery, or even the aorta, have been described.
 Support to near viability has occasionally been described, but even in Third World countries, the diagnosis is most commonly made at 16 to 20 weeks' gestation.
 Such a fetus would have to be delivered by laparotomy.
-Maternal morbidity and mortality from extrauterine pregnancy are high as attempts to remove the placenta from the organs to which it is attached usually lead to uncontrollable bleeding from the attachment site.
-If the organ to which the placenta is attached is removable, such as a section of bowel, then the placenta should be removed together with that organ.
-This is such a rare occurrence that true data is unavailable and reliance must be made on anecdotal reports.
+Maternal morbidity and mortality from extrauterine pregnancy are high, as attempts to remove the placenta from the organs to which it is attached usually lead to uncontrollable bleeding from the attachment site.
+If the organ to which the placenta is attached is removable, such as a section of the bowel, then the placenta should be removed together with that organ.
+This is such a rare occurrence that true data is unavailable, and reliance must be made on anecdotal reports.
 However, the vast majority of abdominal pregnancies require intervention well before fetal viability because of the risk of bleeding.

 With the increase in Cesarean sections performed worldwide, Cesarean section ectopic pregnancies (CSP) are rare, but becoming more common.
-The incidence of CSP is not well known, however there have been estimates based on different populations of 1:1800–1:2216.
+The incidence of CSP is not well known; however, there have been estimates based on different populations of 1:1800–1:2216.
 CSP are characterized by abnormal implantation into the scar from a previous cesarean section, and allowed to continue can cause serious complications such as uterine rupture and hemorrhage.
 Patients with CSP generally present without symptoms, however symptoms can include vaginal bleeding that may or may not be associated with pain.
 The diagnosis of CSP is made by ultrasound and four characteristics are noted: (1) Empty uterine cavity with bright hyperechoic endometrial stripe (2) Empty cervical canal (3) Intrauterine mass in the anterior part of the uterine isthmus, and (4) Absence of the anterior uterine muscle layer, and/or absence or thinning between the bladder and gestational sac, measuring less than 5 mm.
 Given the rarity of the diagnosis, treatment options tend to be described in case reports and series, ranging from medical with methotrexate or KCl to surgical with dilation and curettage, uterine wedge resection, or hysterectomy.
 A double-balloon catheter technique has also been described, allowing for uterine preservation.
-Recurrence risk for CSP is unknown, and early ultrasound in the next pregnancy is recommended.
+The recurrence risk for CSP is unknown, and early ultrasound in the next pregnancy is recommended.